Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Introduction and Excerpt from "Rhapsody on a Windy Night"

-The speaker of T. S. Eliot’s "Rhapsody on a Windy Night" goes for a four-hour walk beginning at midnight in an undisclosed city.
+The speaker of T. S. Eliot’s classic poem, "Rhapsody on a Windy Night," goes for a four-hour walk beginning at midnight in an undisclosed city.
 The poem consists of 78 lines contained in eight versagraphs.
 Rime is sporadic as is rhythm, and the theme is the mocking desecration of the city coupled with a drunken fantasy.

 Although T. S. Eliot’s works have been taken as deeply serious social commentaries on society going to hell in a hand basket, it is seldom pointed out that he did so with an often belly-laughable humor.
 That humor appears raucously in "The Love Song of J. Alfred Prufrock," and it appears in this seemingly straight-faced piece as well.